Free Kitchen Hacks eBook

 Assemble Your Baking Sheet

 I love that this dish only requires one sheet pan!
-Use a large, 26 x 18-inch sheet pan for this Roasted Caprese Asparagus.
+Use a large, 26 x 18-inch sheet pan for this roasted caprese asparagus.

-Season the Grape Tomatoes and Asparagus
+Season the Tomatoes and Asparagus

 At this point you can add salt and pepper to your asparagus and tomato, just to amp up their natural flavors and give them a little oomph.